swiftlang/swift-evolution/proposals/NNNN-objc-implementation.md

 ### Extending `@objc` capabilities to extend `@objc @implementation` capabilities

-`@implementation` cannot create declarations that aren't supported by `@objc`.
+`@objc @implementation` extensions cannot implement `@interface` members that cannot be created by `@objc`.
 The most notable limitations include:

-* Free functions, global variables, cases of `NS_TYPED_ENUM` typedefs, and other non-member Objective-C declarations.
-* Global declarations imported as members of a type using `NS_SWIFT_NAME`'s import-as-member capabilities.
 * Factory convenience initializers (those implemented as class methods, like `+[NSString stringWithCharacters:length:]`).
 * `__attribute__((objc_direct))` methods and `@property (direct)` properties.
 * Members with nonstandard memory management behavior, even if it is correctly annotated.
 * Members which deviate from the Objective-C error convention in certain subtle ways, such as by having the `NSError**` parameter in the wrong place.

+Additionally, `@objc @implementation` cannot implement global declarations that cannot be created by `@objc`, such as:

+* Free functions, global variables, cases of `NS_TYPED_ENUM` typedefs, and other non-member Objective-C declarations.
+* Global declarations imported as members of a type using `NS_SWIFT_NAME`'s import-as-member capabilities.

 `@objc @implementation` heavily piggybacks on `@objc`'s code emission, so in most cases, the best approach to expanding `@implementation`'s support would be to extend `@objc` to support the feature and then make sure `@objc @implementation` supports it too.